Nash uniformization of chessboard sets by Nash manifolds with corners: Introduction

 \subsection{Structure of the article}

 The article is organized as follows.
 In Section \ref{s2} we recall the concepts and main properties of regular and smooth points of a semialgebraic set.
 We also analyze the main properties of Nash manifolds with corners and we refer the reader to \cite{fgr} for further details.
-In this section also the concept of analytic path-connected components of a semialgebraic set appears and we recall the existence and uniqueness of such components.
-In addition, we show that each connected Nash manifold can be understood as a connected component of an irreducible non-singular algebraic set whose connected components are pairwise Nash diffeomorphic.
 We also prove in this section Theorems \ref{red2} and \ref{red4} for the $1$-dimensional case.
 In Section \ref{s3} we recall the main properties of the drilling blow-up of a Nash manifold along a closed Nash submanifold proposed in \cite[\S3]{fe3}.
-We also present some additional new properties of the drilling blow-up that we need to prove Theorems \ref{red2} and \ref{red4}.
-In Section \ref{s4} we prove Theorem \ref{red2} and \ref{red4} (for semialgebraic sets of dimension $d\geq2$), whereas in Section \ref{s5} we prove Theorem \ref{fold} and we construct the Nash double of a Nash manifold with corners (Theorem \ref{ndnmwc}).
-Section \ref{s6} is devoted to prove Theorems \ref{red3}, \ref{main1} and \ref{approxn}.
-We also present an explicit procedure to construct Nash models for orientable compact smooth surfaces.
+We also present some additional new properties of the drilling blow-up (original of this article) that we need to prove Theorems \ref{red2} and \ref{red4}.
+In Section \ref{s4} we introduce the checkerboard sets (as a particular type of chessboard sets) and we reduce the proof of Theorem \ref{red2} to prove it for closed checkerboard sets, which is done in \S\ref{44}.
+We also prove in Section \ref{s4} Theorem \ref{compactclosure} (taking profit of the techniques already introduced in this section).
+In Section \ref{s5} we prove Theorem \ref{red4} after reducing it to the case of general checkerboard sets.
+Combining this result with Bierstone-Parusinski's Theorem we show Corollary \ref{amal}.